abatsakidis/D7-DB-Backup/README.md

 ## Description

-Drupal 7 Database PHP Script - Version 1.0
+Drupal 7 Backup Database PHP Script - Version 1.0

 ## How to run it